-You should aim to get checked-off by the end of the lab.
-If you don't make it, you have until the next lab to get checked-off.
+You should aim to get checked-off by the end of your lab section.
+If you attend your lab but don't finish in time, you may get checked-off at the beginning of your next lab section before starting the following lab.
 While labs are not meant to be burdensome, they are an essential part of the course.
-We have the following strict grading policy for labs:
+We have the following strict grading policy for labs: If you complete all the labs, you will receive full lab credit.
+If you fail to complete one lab, you will receive 42/45 lab credit.
+If you miss two labs, you will receive half credit.
+If you miss three or more labs, you will get an F in the class.

 Number of Missed Labs What Happens?

-0 You get full lab credit - 32/32
+0 You get full lab credit - 45/45

-1 You get almost full lab credit - 30/32
+1 You get almost full lab credit - 42/45

-2 or 3 You get half lab credit - 16/32
+2 You get half lab credit - 22/45

-4 or more You Fail the class - final letter grade: F
+3 or more You Fail the class - final letter grade: F

 Some lab sections are "buffer labs."
-"Buffer labs" are a several day period in which no new labs begin.
-During buffer lab sections, you may get checked off for only one lab that occurred during that module.
-No other labs may be checked off.
-You may attend any buffer lab held during that period.
-More details on buffer weeks will be announced on Piazza for every module.
+"Buffer labs." are a several day period in which no new labs begin.
+During buffer lab sections, you may get checked off for only one lab that occurred during that lab module.
+No other labs can be checked off.
+You may attend any buffer lab held during a buffer week.
+The schedule for each buffer week will be different, more details on buffer lab sections will be announced on Piazza for every module.